A French river cruise may be one of the most convenient and economical ways to explore Burgundy and Provence for those of a certain age.

 Of course, anyone headed to Burgundy and Provence has to have more than a passing interest in food and wine.
 The menu on M/S Chardonnay is varied, of good quality, nicely presented, and designed to please an international palate.
 It offers vegetarian alternatives as well as traditional French dishes like onion soup, beef bourguignon, crepes Suzette, and a cheese course at the end of dinner.
 The French bread served with meals is amazing; decent wines are complimentary with dinner.

 A spirit of discovery

 Naysayers of escorted trips question whether travelers can have authentic experiences as part of a group.
-Au contraire, our program director (with a graduate degree in history, the insights of an ex-pat, and a terrific sense of humor) offers us a unique glimpse into French language, customs, and culture.
+Au contraire, the program director of our French River cruise (with a graduate degree in history, the insights of an ex-pat, and a terrific sense of humor) offers us a unique glimpse into French language, customs, and culture.
 On the boat, she explains the history of drinks like absinthe (nicknamed the green fairy), pastis (often consumed in the morning), and introduces us to the iconic French aperitif from Dijon, kir.

 Balwinder sprinkles French words and expressions into her speech so liberally that we soon acquire a working vocabulary.
 She is equally adept at explaining the workings of the hydroelectric turbines associated with the locks as she is in predicting the mistral winds.

 Having worked for the same company for 13 years, our guide has visited these small towns so many times that shopkeepers and men playing bocce ball on the street stop to greet her.
 By way of example, she encourages us to speak to locals, too.